Glossary of Library Research Terminology

 License restrictions.
 Terms of a contract which limit use of a resource.
 Vendors sell the library access to databases and other resources.
 Those vendors impose restrictions on who may use the resources and under what conditions.
 For example, contracts typically allow the library to provide access to current DTS faculty, students, and staff, but prohibit us from offering access to alumni or the general public.
 See also login.

 Logical search operators.
 Most search engines support the logical operators AND, OR, NOT.
-You are already very familiar with these, but see detailed explanation and examples and summary table.
+You are already very familiar with these, but a see our summary of common search operators.
 Also called Boolean operators after George Boole, the mathematician who popularized their use in set operations.
 See also Proximity search operators.

 Login.
 Authentication + authorization.
 The process of identifying an individual, usually based on an account ID and password, and then determining if that person is authorized to use a specific resource like a database.
-Read about your library ID and password here.
+Read about your ID and password .
 See also License restrictions.
 See also EZProxy.

 Media.
 Plural of medium.
 1) Various physical substances or carrier agents on which documents are recorded, e.g., paper, video tape, CD-ROM, magnetic disk, microforms, clay tablets, etc. 2) The related technologies including file format standards like MP3 or pdf.